keli97/keli97.github.io/_pages/about.md

 Recent News
 ------
 * Dec.
+2025: μTouch is accepted for publication at PerCom 2026, which presents a novel magnetic sensing platform for self-touch gesture recognition.
+* Aug.
+2025: I joined Meta for a four-month research internship.
+* Dec.
 2024: I am awarded the Master of Science degree in Information Science from Cornell University.
 * Oct.
 2024: EchoGuide wins the Best Paper Honorable Mention Award at ISWC 2024.
 * Sept.
 2024: I passed my A exam and became a Ph.D. candidate at Cornell!